Dvar Torah Outliner

 Selecting the First Verse

-For this specific tutorial, we want to limit our Dvar Torah to only the first verse from this week's Parasha, so let's just collect the first citation in the range, in the case of Exodus 21:1-24:18 we want only Exodus 21:1.
+For this specific tutorial, we want to limit our Dvar Torah to only the first verse from this week's Parasha.
+To do this, we will collect the first citation in the range; in the case of Exodus 21:1-24:18, we want only Exodus 21:1.

 parasha_ref = parasha_ref.split("-")[0]